Mobilities and externalities in Nova Scotia’s local food movement

 This project examines how Buddhist values and practices are entangled in other aspects of foodways yet remain entwined in mainstream economy.
-Specifically how new transnational Buddhist food ventures and agricultural endeavours such as organic farming, animal sanctuaries, and food security projects are situated within Atlantic Canada.
+Specifically how new transnational Buddhist food ventures (social enterprises) and agricultural endeavours such as organic farming, animal sanctuaries, and food security projects are situated within Atlantic Canada.
 This research is funded by SSHRC, the Religion & Diversity Project and Dalhousie University.

 KAPITAL 150: A Symposium on The Relevance Of Marx